 Brendan Watson, Ph.D., is an assistant professor in the School of Journalism & Mass Communication at the University of Minnesota-Twin Cities.

-Brendan’s research explores the relationship between communication about local public affairs issues and community composition and community structure.
-His current research is focusing on communities’ information needs, disparities in access to public affairs information, and the disparate effects that cuts to local public affairs news reporting has had on communities.
+Brendan’s research explores how community composition and structure affects communities' public affairs news and information needs, disparities in access to public affairs information, and disparate effects that cuts to local public affairs reporting has had on communities.
 He also examines how newer communication technologies, including social media, and diverse insitutions outside journalism -- local governments, community foundations, schools, libraries, medical clinics, churches, etc. -- may help fill gaps in communities’ information needs left by the under performance of traditional news media organizations.
 He'a also interested in how fulfilling communities public affairs information needs helps encourage and sustain local civic engagement.

 Previously, Brendan was a multimedia journalist at the St. Petersburg Times (now the Tampa Bay Times).
 He led many of the paper’s early experiments in multimedia reporting, including video reporting, podcasting and live-blogging major news events.
 He also trained the paper’s reporters and photographers, and has taught multimedia reporting seminars at Michigan State University, University of Maryland, and the Poynter Institute for Media Studies.